-Is San Francisco safe to visit?
+Is San Francisco safe to visit in 2024?

 “Is San Francisco safe?”
 It’s a question that often pops up for anyone planning a trip to this famed city, known for its iconic Golden Gate Bridge and vibrant culture.